 It’s a Delicate Balance

-Recovery is a delicate balance between working your brain to repair and create new neuronal pathways, but not overdoing it so you give your brain the restorative time it requires.
+Recovery is a delicate balance between working your brain to repair and create new neural pathways, but not overdoing it so you give your brain the restorative time it requires.

 Have patience.
 You are getting better daily whether you see it or not.